 Treating underlying chronic conditions is always a good first step toward preventing vision problems as we age.
 So is minimizing the risk of exposing our eyes to injury or damage by limiting our screen time to the necessary, by protecting our eyes from the sun with sunglasses, and trauma with protective eyewear.
 But the most important thing you should be doing is visiting your eye professionals regularly.
 If you are keeping up with your checkups your doctor can monitor your vision and advise you before anything major can surprise you, and of course, treat it.

-Don't delay, make your vision a priority, make an appointment today with Dr. Couvillion, Dr. Noguchi, and Dr. Mason of Retina & Vitreous of Louisiana in Baton Rouge, LA, by dialing (225) 768-8833.
+Don't delay, make your vision a priority, make an appointment today with Dr. Couvillion, Dr. Noguchi, Dr. Mason and Dr. Jimenez of Retina & Vitreous of Louisiana in Baton Rouge, LA, by dialing (225) 768-8833.

 Why does diabetes harm your vision?